MicrosoftDocs/memdocs/memdocs/intune/protect/security-baselines-configure.md

 ### To edit a baseline

 1. Select the baseline, and then select **Properties**.
-2. Select **Settings** to expand the list of settings categories in the baseline.
-You can’t modify the settings from this view, but you can review how they're configured.
-3. To modify the settings, select **Edit** for each category where you want to make a change:
+2. From this view you can select **Edit** for the following categories to modify the profile:

    - Basics
    - Assignments
    - Scope tags
    - Configuration settings

+   You can *Edit* a profiles *Configuration settings* only when that profile uses the latest version of that security baseline.
+For profiles that use older versions, you can expand **Settings** to view the configuration of settings in the profile you can't modify them.
+After a profile is updated to the most recent baseline version, you'll be able to edit the profiles settings.

-4. After you’ve made changes, select **Save** to save your edits.
+3. After you’ve made changes, select **Save** to save your edits.
 You save edits to one category before you can introduce edits to additional categories.

 ## Older baseline versions